 The semiconductor industry is characterized by rapid technological change, competitive pricing pressures and cyclical market patterns.
 The Company's financial results are affected by a wide variety of factors, including general economic conditions worldwide, economic conditions specific to the semiconductor industry, the timely implementation of new manufacturing technologies, the ability to safeguard patents and intellectual property in a rapidly evolving market and reliance on assembly and test subcontractors, third-party wafer fabricators and independent distributors.
 In addition, the semiconductor market has historically been cyclical and subject to significant economic downturns at various times.
 The Company is exposed to the risk of obsolescence of its inventory depending on the mix of future business.
 Additionally, a large portion of the Company's external wafer purchase and foundry services are from a limited number of suppliers, primarily Taiwan Semiconductor Manufacturing Company (TSMC).
-If TSMC or any of the Company may be forced to engage additional or replacement suppliers, which could result in significant expenses and disruptions or delays in manufacturing, product development and shipment of product to the Company is customers.
-Although the Company has experienced shortages of components, materials and external foundry services from time to time, these items have generally be navailable to the Company as needed.
+If TSMC or any of the Company's other key suppliers are unable or unwilling to manufacture and deliver sufficient quantities of components, on the time schedule and of the quality that the Company requires, the Company may be forced to engage additional or replacement suppliers, which could result in significant expenses and disruptions or delays in manufacturing, product development and shipment of product to the Company's customers.
+Although the Company has experienced shortages of components, materials and external foundry services from time to time, these items have generally been available to the Company as needed.